condep/condep.github.io/_docs/3-0/terms.md

 * Push is when deployment and infrastructure changes are pushed from a central place to the servers
-* Pull is when each server queries a central place for deployment and infrastructure changes, and apply the changes
+* Pull is when each server queries a central place for deployment and infrastructure changes, and apply the changes locally

 ## Deployment Pipeline